 |PUR 18 Cup Dispenser||4.4/5 Stars||18 Cup||2 Months or 40 Gallons|

 |Brita 10 Cup Water Pitcher||4.5/5 Stars||10 Cup||2 Months or 40 Gallons|

 |Zero Water 23 Cup||3.9/5 Stars||23 Cup||4 Months or 200 Gallons|

 Pur vs Brita vs Zero Water vs Mavea

 If you do not want to spend a fortune on a water filter, then this one is perfect for you.
 The Pur 18 cup dispenser can filter up to 40 gallons of water – nearly enough for a small family.
 The filter will last quite long, and the indicator located at the top will indicate when to change the filter.

 Talking about the design, the design team of PUR has done an amazing work.
 This water dispenser is very slender.
 You can easily place in the kitchen, and it won’t take up a lot of space.
 It takes up even lesser space than two bottles of water.

 This dispenser has a nozzle on the front, and it makes the water dispensing pretty much a child’s play.
 You do not need to lift the pitcher from the fridge top to pour water.
 It comes with easy to use handles, thus filling water is very easy.

-It can hold up to water up to 1.125 gallon- about 18 cups.
+It can hold up to 1.125 gallon- about 18 cups.
 Thus it’s very suitable for larger households Or any place for that matter, where filtered water not only used for drinking but also for cooking.

 The way this water dispenser works is pretty much same as the others.
 However, the game-changing factor is the level of pollutant this fellow can deal with.
 The PUR 18 Cup dispenser has a two-stage filtration system and can remove up to 96% of the contaminants.
 This filtration capacity is way higher than its peers.